conda/conda/docs/source/dev-guide/deep-dives/index.md

 # Deep dives

-This section contains a series of deep dives into particular gnarly parts of conda.
+This section contains a series of deep dives into particular complex parts of conda.

 ```{toctree}